 - Wi-Fi access,

-- Central London location – a 1-min walk from the Barbican station, 5 minutes away from Farringdon and St. Paul’s stations, 15 minutes from the Liverpool Street Station,
+- Central London location, in the heart of the City of London – a 1-min walk from the London Liverpool Street station, 5 minutes away from Moorgate tube station, 15 minutes from the Barbican and St. Paul’s tube stations,

 - networking opportunity,